willyvaessen/100DaysofCode/README.md

 Tried to finish the lesson for today, but it takes quite the effort.
 Especially because there seems to be a difference in the way the Sololearn Code playground works, compared to my offline IDE.
 A lot to find out and learn.

+## 2 October 2023

+Today I have worked on the Sololearn Angular course.